Oklahoma Lottery: Former drawing games

-Hot Lotto

 Pick 4

 Pick 4 launched in July 2011.
 Players were required to choose a set of four digits 0 through 9, either selected by the player, or selected by the lottery terminal.
 On September 7, 2013, the Lottery announced that it would discontinue Pick 4; its final drawing was seven days later.

 Scratchers

 The first Oklahoma Lottery tickets were scratch tickets; four such tickets were introduced on October 12, 2005, with price points of $1, $2, and $5.
 "Lucky 7's" was among these scratch tickets.

 Jackpot winners

 In June 2006, the Oklahoma Lottery had its first jackpot winner when an Oklahoman won $101 million in Powerball.
 The Powerball drawing of June 27, 2007 produced Oklahoma's second winning jackpot ticket for the game, and the largest to date: $105.8 million (annuitized).
 It was bought in the Sequoyah County town of Roland.
 Muldrow residents Don and Joyce Harvey (a married couple that at the time were respectively 64 and 50 years old) claimed the prize on June 29, 2007; they chose the cash option, and received approximately $33.7 million after withholdings.

 July 2, 2008 produced one jackpot winner in Oklahoma for not only Powerball, but also Hot Lotto.
 It was the first time that the same jurisdiction provided at least one jackpot winner in both games on the same day.